johannaheinonen/johanna-test-repo/module_1.md

 In this example the following components are in use
 - host operating system: Windows 11
 - Virtualization software: Virtualbox (7.x)
-- Guest operating system: Debian 13.3.0 (Trixie)
+- Guest operating system: Debian 13.3.0 (Trixie) or Debian 13.4.0

 ## 1. Virtualbox installation
 Pre-requisite: